chrisella/kind-pluto-8b70f/src/pages/posts/using-webpack-with-node-on-aws-lambda.md

 date: '2021-03-02'
 thumb_img_alt: lorem-ipsum
 excerpt: >-
-  Why use Webpack with AWS Lambda?
-Webpack allows us to bundle a potentially massive project into a single, neat, minified file.
+  Why use Webpack with AWS Lambda?Webpack allows us to bundle a potentially massive project into a single, neat, minified file.
 This means it is much easier to move this into Lambda and also means any unused dependencies get trimmed out of the final file, drastically decreasing file size.
 You also